tmakatos/qemu/docs/devel/vfio-user.rst

 Commands
 --------
-The following table lists the VFIO message command IDs, and whether the message request is sent from the client or the server.
+The following table lists the VFIO message command IDs, and whether the message command is sent from the client or the server.

 +----------------------------------+---------+-------------------+
 | Name                             | Command | Request Direction |